mathesar-foundation/mathesar-wiki/projects/internationalization.md

 ## Timeline

-This project should take 8 weeks of frontend implementation effort and 1 week of backend implementation effort which can be done in parallel, excluding the time to finalize the technical approach.
+This project should take 8 weeks of frontend implementation effort and 1 week of backend implementation effort, excluding the time to finalize the technical approach.

 |                                              | End Date   | Status      |
 | -------------------------------------------- | ---------- | ----------- |